 Needed him more than what…?
 More than a simple picture.
 More than their short text conversations.
 Saki wanted him here right in front of her, in the flesh, alive and happy.

 "Saki, what are thinking about?"

-Drifting out of her thoughts, sitting on the coach beside her was Takizawa.
+Drifting out of her thoughts, sitting on the couch beside her was Takizawa.
 She felt his body radiate from his presence.
-What was she thinking about again?
+What had she been thinking about again?

 Everything.
 Everything that's really happened because of him.

 It took a few seconds to realize he was still staring at her.
 "Nothing really important," she bit the inside of her cheek hoping he wouldn't ask further.
 Luckily enough he didn't.

 "It's raining harder than before," he stated.

 Thunder rumbled through the dark, folding clouds as rain pattered against the roof.